Experimental demonstration of entanglement-enabled universal quantum cloning in a circuit: ACKNOWLEDGMENTS

-This work was supported by the National Natural Science Foundation of China (Grant No. 11674060, No. 11874114, No. 11875108, No. 11934018 and No. 11904393), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000).
+We thank Haohua Wang at Zhejiang University for technical support.
+This work was supported by the National Natural Science Foundation of China (Grant No. 11674060, No. 11874114, No. 11875108, No. 11934018, No. 11904393 and No. 92065114), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000), and the Natural Science Foundation of Fujian Province under Grant No. 2018J01412.